ai-foundations-project/How-humans-taught-machines-to-think/README.md

 ## 💡 Idea & Inspiration
 When I started learning AI, like most beginners, I got caught between extremes:
-1. high-level tutorials - that hide the underlying mechanics
+1. High-level tutorials - that hide the underlying mechanics
-2. ask AI to learn AI - this is so subjective and difficult for complex subjects
+2. Ask AI to learn AI - this is so subjective and difficult for complex subjects
-3. read academic papers verbatim - too difficult as they're packed with dense notations
+3. Read academic papers verbatim - too difficult as they're packed with dense notations

 All three approaches obscure intuition building.
 So I decided to begin with the history from the very beginning through the lens of those researchers who were conceptualizing AI for the past 70+ years